Training a Model¶

 The example is a discrete value of binary classification.
 For details about the evaluation result parameters, see Table 1.

-For details about the evaluation result generated for different data types of label columns, see Evaluation Result Description.
+For details about the evaluation results generated for different data types of label columns, see Evaluation Results.

 Note

 An ExeML project supports multiple rounds of training, and each round generates a version.
 For example, the first training version is V001 (xxx), and the next version is V002 (xxx).
-The trained models can be managed based on the training versions.
+The trained models can be managed by training version.
 After the trained model meets your requirements, deploy the model as a service.

 Description